2023 Solar Incentives Guide for Union, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" covers a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Various types of incentives, such as cash back, discounts or monthly utility bill credits, may be available to you.
-Certain incentives may be handled by the state of New York, by your utility company or by county or municipality, while others are federal.
-Some solar incentives you might qualify for are:
+Incentives can include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are handled by the state of New York or your specific utility company, county or municipality.
+Categories of solar incentives include:

-- Tax Exemptions: Tax exemptions can come in one of two forms.
-First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the value added by your solar system when calculating property tax for your house.
+- Tax Exemptions: Tax exemptions can come in two forms.
+First, there is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your house.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
 An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This is a tax credit for a given percentage of your solar system's cost.

 The ITC initially applied to 30% of the total cost of installing solar panels, although that number has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
 There is no maximum claim amount.
 The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
 The residence must be in the United States and owned by you.